jdheyburn/jdheyburn.co.uk/content/blog/automating-instance-hygiene-with-aws-ssm-0/index.md

 ### Testing in AWS SSM Console

 Let's now test them in the AWS SSM Console.
 For this example I've spun up two EC2 instances, one Linux and one Windows, [using Terraform](https://github.com/jdheyburn/terraform-examples/aws-ssm-automation-1).
-To run the commands we can navigate to [this URL](https://console.aws.amazon.com/systems-manager/run-command/send-command), and running `AWS-RunPowerShellScript` and `AWS-RunShellScript` for both Windows and Linux EC2s respectively.
+To run the commands we can navigate to [this URL](https://console.aws.amazon.com/systems-manager/run-command/send-command), and run `AWS-RunPowerShellScript` and `AWS-RunShellScript` for both Windows and Linux EC2s respectively.
 We don't care about logging the output of the scripts just yet.

-TODO screenshot of happy case
+Make sure when running the script you manually select what instance to run it on.

+{{< figure src="run-command-script-success-linux.png" link="run-command-script-success-linux.png" class="center" alt="Executing the Linux script successfully on the Linux instance" >}}

+{{< figure src="run-command-script-success-windows.png" link="run-command-script-success-windows.png" class="center" alt="Executing the Windows script successfully on the Windows instance" >}}

 We can see they have executed fine.
-Let's flip the condition so we can test them failing.
+Let's flip the condition so we can test them failing (done by changing `>` to `<` in the command).

-TODO screenshot of bad case
+{{< figure src="run-command-script-failure-linux.png" link="run-command-script-failure-linux.png" class="center" alt="AWS indicating a failure in the command due to a failure occuring in the script" >}}

-This is cool - in the script we can define what constitutes as a failure and have this propagate up to AWS.
+This is cool - in the script we can define what constitutes as a failure and have this propagate up to AWS - notice how the status was Failed.
 This will come in use later on in the post.

 ### Terraforming command documents